adrfer/mumm-ra/README.md

 # Mumm-Ra
-The script that transforms your decayed machine into an awesome development one.
+Transform your decayed machine into an awesome development one.

 Tested on `GNU bash 3.2.57` and `Git 2.8.4`.